valsid/Cpp_cin_input_check/README.md

 Cpp_cin_input_check
 ===================

-This program is used to correct input variables to the program through the console
+This program is used to validate user inputs in the console program